-The profile has been re-processed to obtain the stack data and one representative waveform has been chosen for each of the three waveform types.
+The profile has been re-processed, with a burst size of 128 pulses, to obtain the stack data and one representative waveform has been chosen for each of the three waveform types.
 Figures 13 to 15 show individual beams forming the final level 1b waveform.
 As expected the power is focused within a few range bins for the Gaussian and skewed waveforms but more spread for the waveform with tail, also the speckle noise is visible in all figures.